|

 Holy Wells in Britain is the first guidebook to British holy wells to draw upon the extensive research of recent decades.
 Up-to-date practical information for visitors is also provided to inspire readers to seek out these evocative sacred sites for themselves.

-This guide is a companion to Janet Bord's recent book, Cures and Curses: Ritual and cult at holy wells and Jeremy Harte's forthcoming book The Holy Wells of England: A sourcebook.
+This guide is a companion to Janet Bord's recent book, Cures and Curses: Ritual and cult at holy wells and Jeremy Harte's book English Holy Wells: A sourcebook.

 'This is a splendidly presented and illustrated book... and is a very worthwhile addition to the burgeoning literature on this fascinating aspect of our history and folklore.
 Recommended'